-Weldability of Metals Prof. D. K. Dwivedi Department of Mechanical And Industrial Engineering Indian Institute of Technology-Roorkee Lecture-14 Weldability of Carbon and Alloy Steel-III Hello I welcome you all in this presentation related with the subjects weldability of metals and we have seen that the weldability of carbon and alloy steel is primarily influenced by the hydrogen induced cracking and the underwear cracking tendency.
-Now in this presentation will see that how the what are the different aspects related with the carbon steels which will be affecting the weldability of the carbon steel.
-(Refer Slide Time: 01:00)
+Lecture 49 : Weldability of Carbon and Alloy Steel - III

-So will have to see this what are the various category of the carbon steels.
-Carbon steel means where primarily the carbon content is controlled and the carbon content can vary from like say up to 1% while there will be the residual elements like manganese and silicon as per the type of steel sulphur and phosphorus are there as impurities, sometimes their concentration is intentionally increased.
-So manganese is mostly up to that is the maximum concentration is about 1.65 and this 1.0.8 and the concentration of the sulphur and phosphorus is maintained below less than 0.05%, so considering this the steel is classified based on the composition or the carbon steels are classified based on the composition and also they are named based on the de-oxidation process being used.
-So based on the deoxidation process depending upon the oxygen concentration there can be rimed steel, capped steel, semi killed steel or killed steel.
+Hello I welcome you all in this presentation and we have seen that the weldability of carbon and alloy steel is primarily influenced by the hydrogen induced cracking and the under bead cracking tendency.
+Now in this presentation we will see that how the what are the different aspects related with the carbon steels which will be affecting the weldability of the alloy.
+So, we will have to see this what are the various category of the carbon steels.
+Carbon steel means where primarily the carbon content is controlled and the carbon content can vary from like say up to 1%. while there will be the residual elements like manganese and silicon as per the type of steel.
+Sulphur and phosphorus are there as impurities, sometimes their concentration is intentionally increased.

-So these are in reducing concentration of the oxygen and the different elements can be used like Manganese killed, silicon killed or aluminium killed steel, since the deoxidation process affects the composition as well as the kind of the elements being used for deoxidation purpose, so alloying elements are also concentration is being affected.
-So these interns affect the microstructure and so the mechanical properties and combination of both these therefore affects the weldability of the steel.
+So manganese is mostly up to That is the maximum concentration is about 1.65 and this is 1.8 and the concentration of the sulphur and phosphorus is maintained below the less than 0.05%.

-So that the deoxidation process also affects the weldability of the steel, so the different steels will have the like a rimed to the killed steels will have the different ease of the welding.
-Similarly with regard to the composition like there is one most common classification 10XX which there is a maximum manganese content is less than 1%, but there is another file XX category in the carbon steels where maximum manganese content is less than 1.65%.
+So considering this the steel is classified based on the composition or the carbon steels are classified based on the composition and also they are named based on the deoxidation process being used.
+So based on the deoxidation process depending upon the oxygen concentration there can be rimmed steel capped steel semi-keeled steel or keeled steel.
+So, these are in reducing concentration of the oxygen and the different elements can be used like manganese kiln, silicon kiln or aluminium kiln.
+Still since the deoxidation purpose.
+So alloying elements are also concentration is being affected, so these in turn affect micro structure and so the mechanical properties and combination of both these therefore affects the weldability of the steel.

-On the other hand there are 2 more categories 11XX this belongs to the category where resulfurization, resulfurized steel where in the sulphur has been added intentionally in order to improve the machinability and there is 12XX that is resulfurized sulfurized and rephosphorized steels where both sulphur and phosphorus concentration has been increased intentionally in order to improve the machinability.
+So, the deoxidation process also affects the weldability of the steel.
+So the different steels will have the like rimmed to the killed steels will have the different ease of the welding.
+Similarly with regard to the composition like there is one most common classification 10xx which means there is a maximum manganese content is less than 1%.
+But there is another 1,5xx category in the carbon steels where maximum manganese content is less than 1.

-But whenever the steel is added with the sulphur and phosphorus intentionally it creates the trouble primary inform of the increased solidification cracking or hot tearing tendency during the welding because these are formed the low melting point constituents and which facilitates the separation of grains to promote the cracking.
+65%.
+On the other hand there are 2 more categories 1,1xx this belongs to the category where resulphurization, steel where in the sulphur has been added intentionally in order to improve the machinability and there is one to double x that is re-sulphurized and re-phosphorized. steels where both sulphur and phosphorus concentration has been increased intentionally in order to improve the machinability.
+But whenever the steel is added with the sulphur and phosphorus intentionally it creates the trouble primarily in form of the increased solidification cracking or hot tearing tendency during the welding.
+Because these form the low melting point constituents and which facilitates the separation of grains to promote the cracking.
+Apart from these based on the carbon concentration only the steels are classified as a low carbon steel having the carbon content less than 0.